Shinjuku Incident: Plot

 Later, Eguchi tries unsuccessfully to expose Togawa for the attempted assassination, but their boss makes Eguchi apologize for the accusations instead.
 Eguchi then asks Steelhead to be a hitman.
 Steelhead agrees under two conditions: he will take control of Gao's territories and legally become a citizen of Japan.
-Steelhead kills all of his targets, which results in a gang war within the Yakuza ranks.
+Steelhead kills all his targets, resulting in a gang war within the yakuza ranks.
 Eguchi is promoted after Togawa and Steelhead become a vassal under Eguchi with Gao's territories.
+Steelhead does everything to make a better life for his Chinese compatriots.
+Still, he has no interest in the daily operations of yakuza activity, leaving the daily operations to his brothers while he starts a successful tractor business.

-Steelhead does everything to make a better life for his Chinese brothers, but has no interest in the daily operations of Yakuza activity, leaving the daily operations to his brothers as he starts a successful tractor business.
-Sometime later, Detective Kitano meets with Steelhead and warns him that all of his brothers have become corrupted.
-Kitano tells Steelhead that he would be arrested along with his friends, with him charged as the head conspirator.
-Steelhead makes a deal with Kitano: Steelhead would find evidence to have Eguchi arrested in exchange for his comrades' freedom.
+In 2006, Detective Kitano meets Steelhead and warns him that his brothers have become corrupted and have been involved in the yakuza's drug trafficking.
+Kitano tells Steelhead that he will be arrested along with his friends and charged as the head conspirator.
+Steelhead makes a deal with Kitano: Steelhead would find evidence to have Eguchi detained in exchange for his comrades' freedom.

-That fateful night, Steelhead and Kitano return to the vassal HQ to warn his comrades about their impending arrest if they do not stop their operation.
-His brothers violently refuse to give up their rich lives they made with the Yakuza.
-Eguchi arrives just as Steelhead is stabbed by one of his "brothers".
-Meanwhile, the Yakuza cannot tolerate Eguchi's leadership anymore.
-Gao, Nakajima (Eguchi's former subordinate), and Togawa's son agree to take Eguchi down that night.
+That fateful night, Steelhead and Kitano return to the vassal HQ to warn his comrades about their impending arrest if they do not stop their operations with Eguchi.
+His compatriots are reluctant to give up the rich lives they made with the yakuza.
+Refusing to stop their operation, Hongkie kills Old Ghost and attacks Steelhead.
+Meanwhile, the yakuza cannot tolerate Eguchi's leadership anymore.
+Gao, Nakajima (Eguchi's former subordinate), and Togawa's son agrees to take Eguchi down that night.

-Waves of Yakuza storm into the building and proceed to kill everyone, with only Eguchi, Steelhead, and Kitano surviving.
-Gao is also killed with Steelhead's retaliation.
-Mortally wounded by Nakajima, Eguchi gives Steelhead a flash drive that contains data on the Yakuza operations in the last act of vengeance against the Yakuza for turning on him.
-As Kitano and Steelhead escape, the police arrive and arrest the Yakuza.
+Waves of yakuza storm into the building and proceed to kill almost everyone, with only Eguchi, Steelhead, and Kitano surviving.
+Gao also died in Steelhead's retaliation.
+Mortally wounded by Nakajima, Eguchi gives Steelhead a flash drive that contains data on the yakuza operations in the last act of vengeance against the yakuza for turning on him.
+As Kitano and Steelhead escape, the police arrive and arrest the yakuza.
 After being split up from Kitano, Steelhead meets and bids a sorrowful farewell to a dying Jie, who had also escaped but did not survive the attack at the vassal HQ.

-Steelhead calls Yuko to meet in Okubo station, along with Ayako, but Togawa has already taken Ayako hostage and forces Yuko to tell him where Steelhead is headed.
+Steelhead calls Yuko to meet with Ayako at Okubo station, but Togawa has already taken Ayako hostage and forces Yuko to tell him where Steelhead is headed.
 Nakajima intercepts Steelhead; the police arrive in time and exchange gunfire with Nakajima and his men.
-Nakajima shoots Steelhead, but is then gunned down by Kitano.
+Nakajima shoots Steelhead but is then gunned down by Kitano.
 Steelhead, still alive, flees into the sewers.
-Kitano follows and finds him being swept away by the current and tries to pull him out, but Steelhead tells him it is useless and Kitano does not know how to swim.
-Steelhead gives the flash drive to Kitano before the current sweeps his body away, calling his debt to Kitano repaid while remembering how happy he was when he was with his comrades in simpler times.
+Kitano follows, finds him swept away by the current, and tries to pull him out, but Steelhead tells him it is useless, and Kitano does not know how to swim.
+Steelhead gives the flash drive to Kitano before the current sweeps him away, calling his debt to Kitano repaid as he dies, while remembering how happy he was with his comrades in simpler times.